 Skate, the EA skating sequel that we once dreamed of as Skate 4, is finally coming, and it'll definitely be landing on PC.
-With Skater XL, Skatebird, Session, Tanuki Sunset and the Tony Hawk’s Pro Skater 1 & 2 Remakes all either released or currently in development, we're slowly building into a second golden age of skating games.
-There's no better time than a kickflip renaissance for a new Skate game—the world is ripe for the return of EA's realistic but accessible approach to virtual skating.
+It's following on the heels of a recent boom of skating games like Skater XL, Skatebird, Session, Tanuki Sunset and the Tony Hawk’s Pro Skater 1 & 2 remakes.
+And with a new Skate on the horizon, we might as well be fated for a veritable renaissance of virtual kickflips.

-Skate's definitely too far in the future for a full picture of what it'll entail, but below you’ll find everything we do know about Skate so far, along with some educated guesses.
+Skate still seems like it's got a good amount of dev time ahead of it, but below you’ll find everything we do know about Skate so far, along with some educated guesses.

 With this "Still Working On It" video, the Skate devs at Full Circle finally gave us a glimpse at the upcoming skating sequel, proving its development is still very much alive and kickflipping.
 The game's still very much in its early stages, with the video describing itself as "pre-pre-pre-alpha gameplay."
 Gridboxes and untextured meshes abound here, but even so, seeing the fluidity and realistic motion of a Skate sequel with 2022 tech is a delight to look at.